Best Time of Year for Lateral Partner Moves | Legal Careers

 Many lateral candidates find January-March offers the best combination of opportunity and leverage.
 You've collected your prior year bonus, firms have approved budgets for new hires, and there's urgency to fill positions before the busy spring season.

-In markets like Seattle, where Amazon and Microsoft drive constant demand for corporate and IP talent, many firms launch major lateral pushes in Q1.
+In tech-heavy markets like Seattle, corporate and IP demand stays strong year-round; some firms may concentrate lateral hiring early in the year, though patterns vary.
 The same pattern holds in Charlotte's booming financial services market - Bank of America and Wells Fargo's legal needs create year-round demand, but hiring decisions cluster in early quarters.

 For partners evaluating portable books, the partner book calculator can help determine whether your client relationships justify premium timing windows or if you have flexibility to move during slower periods.